-Seeing the glass as half full: Taking a new look at cognition and agingJuly 16th, 2014 in Psychology & Psychiatry /
+Seeing the glass as half full: Taking a new look at cognition and agingJuly 16, 2014 in Medicine & Health / Psychology & Psychiatry

 From a cognitive perspective, aging is typically associated with decline.
 As we age, it may get harder to remember names and dates, and it may take us longer to come up with the right answer to a question.

 But the news isn't all bad when it comes to cognitive aging, according to a set of three articles in the July 2014 issue of Perspectives in Psychological Science.

 Plumbing the depths of the available scientific literature, the authors of the three articles show how several factors—including motivation and crystallized knowledge—can play important roles in supporting and maintaining cognitive function in the decades past middle age.

 Lab data offer evidence of age-related declines in cognitive function, but many older adults appear to function quite well in their everyday lives.
 Psychological scientist Thomas Hess of North Carolina State University sets forth a motivational framework of "selective engagement" to explain this apparent contradiction.